Is your bearded dragon licking you a lot?

-Licking behavior is common with bearded dragons and nothing to be worried about.
+Licking behavior is typical with bearded dragons and nothing to be worried about.

-Although their tongues aren’t as long as their reptile cousins (such as the chameleon), they still use their tongue to gather sensory data just like other reptiles.
+Although their tongues aren’t as long as their reptile cousins (such as the chameleon), they still use their tongues to gather sensory data, just like other reptiles.

 Here are some reasons you may see licking with your beardie.

-Like many reptiles, bearded dragons can gather air molecules on their tongues to “smell” something with their tongue.
+Like many reptiles, bearded dragons can gather air molecules to “smell” something with their tongues.

 They also use this to taste food to understand better what it is.